 The children of Francis and Walter Hamster who were named Tina and Herbie were still alive.
 Tina was a small retarded hamster, but she was the most endearing hamster.
-She liked to sit on shoulders, and she would climb up the space in between the dresser and wall and fall down over and over, which is why I marked her as retarded, and unable to learn from experience, although he smallest of size, being the runt of the litter could of have something to do with it.
+She liked to sit on shoulders, and she would climb up the space in between the dresser and wall and fall down over and over, which is why I marked her as retarded, and unable to learn from experience.
+She smallest in size, being the runt of the litter could have something to do with her stupidity.
 Herbie was a regular guy hamster.
 He loved running in his wheel.
 Francis was a very overweight mother hamster and her death was traumatic.
 She died holding part of a breakfast treat in her paws as I was trying to comfort her in the middle of the night.
 She loved to eat fattening breakfast treats.
 Walter was an unremarkable hamster.
 He came from Woolworth located in the old Stonestown open air mall in the 80s.
 I was amazed that Woodleaf had managed to save these hamsters.
 Herbie had run away and never been found.
-Tina had died of old age, but I had no memory of her death or or Walter’s death.
+Tina had died of old age, but I had no memory of her death or Walter’s death.

 Woodleaf had found a formula to increase the longevity of hamsters.
 Hamsters normally have a 1.5 year lifespan.
 The formula must be injected into the hamster at regular intervals to prevent the Angel of Death.